Man whose mum was tragically murdered when he was a toddler jailed

 The defendant had been wanted by the police for failing to turn up for his sentence for breaching the terms of a custodial term imposed last year for possession of crack cocaine with intent to supply.

-Reynolds is the son of Mussarat Nazir who was the victim of grisly killing in Newport on December 19, 2004 when she was aged 37.
+Reynolds is the son of Mussarat Nazir who was the victim of a terrible murder in Newport on December 19, 2004 when she was aged 37.

 Her killer, Mohamed Arshad, of Morris Street, Maindee, Newport was 38 years old when he was jailed for life in July 2005 after he pleaded guilty to her murder.

-He strangled the heroin addict, doused her with petrol and set her on fire in a car on a private lane leading from Lighthouse Road to New Dairy Farm in the Duffryn area of the city.
+He killed her in a car on a private lane leading from Lighthouse Road to New Dairy Farm in the Duffryn area of the city.

-MORE NEWS: Gwent Police officer on trial accused of sexually assaulting young girl

-Cardiff Crown Court heard how Miss Nazir was blackmailing taxi driver Arshad after it was alleged he’d exposed himself to her and carried out an indecent act on himself in front of her when he was 13 or 14 years old.

 Reynolds, formerly of Caerau Road, was jailed for nine months after he admitted being in breach of his suspended prison sentence, failing to surrender and breach of bail.